Tameness of Margulis space-times with parabolics: Introduction

 We mention that the tameness of geometrically finite hyperbolic manifolds was first shown by Marden \cite{Marden74} and later by Thurston \cite{Thurston84p}.
 (See Epstein-Marden \cite{EM06}.)
 Let $\bH^3$ denote the hyperbolic $3$-space.
 We take the convex hull $\CH(\Lambda)$ in $\bH^3$ of the limit set $\Lambda$ of the Kleinian group $\Gamma$, and there is a deformation retraction of $\bH^{3}/\Gamma$ to the compact or finite volume $\CH(\Lambda)/\Gamma$ having a thick and thin decomposition.
 The paper here follows some of Marden's ideas.
 (See also Beardon-Maskit \cite{BM}.)

 Also, the approaches here are using thick and thin decomposition ideas of hyperbolic manifolds as suggested by Canary.
 However, we cannot find a canonical type of decomposition yet and artificially construct the \hyperlink{term-pbr}{parabolic regions}.
-We leave as a question whether we can find canonically defined regions in analogy to Margulis thin parts in the hyperbolic manifold theory.
+Only canonically defined regions in analogy to Margulis thin parts in the hyperbolic manifold theory is the regions bounded by parabolic cylinders.
+(See Section \ref{sub:paraact}).

-Note that the tameness of Margulis space-times without parabolics was shown by Choi and Goldman \cite{CG17} and Danciger, Kassel, and Gu\'eritaud \cite{DGK16}.
-They \cite{DGKp} also claim that they have a proof for the tameness of Margulis space-times with parabolics and the crooked plane conjecture in this case extending \cite{DGK162}.
-Their technique seems to be $2$-dimensional almost always.
-Their result \cite{DGKp} will also imply the relative compactification by adding the surface that we used.
-Hence, our result supports their claims.
+\oldch{ Note that the tameness of Margulis space-times without parabolics was shown by Choi and Goldman \cite{CG17} and Danciger, Gu\'eritaud, and Kassel \cite{DGK16}.
+Danciger, Gu\'eritaud, and Kassel have also announced a proof \cite{DGKp} for the tameness of Margulis space-times with parabolics, extending \cite{DGK162}.
+In addition, they give a proof \cite{DGKp} of the crooked plane conjecture in this setting, extending their proof in the setting without parabolics from \cite{DGK162}.
+Their methods, based on the deformation theory of hyperbolic surfaces, seem very different than those of the present paper. }

 Differently from them, we directly obtain $3$-dimensional compactification relative to parabolic regions.
 We estimate by integrals the asymptotics of translation vectors of the affine holonomies.
-This is done by using the differential form version of the cocycles and estimating with geodesic flows on the vector bundles over the unit tangent bundle of the hyperbolic surface, and the uniform Anosov nature of the flow \eqref{eqn:PhitC} and the somewhat surprising boundedness of the cusp contributions in Appendix \ref{app:1form}.
+This is done by using the differential form version of the cocycles and estimating with geodesic flows on the vector bundles over the unit tangent bundle of the hyperbolic surface, the uniform Anosov nature of the flow \eqref{eqn:PhitC}, and \newch{the estimation} of the cusp contributions in Appendix \ref{app:1form}.
 (See also Goldman-Labourie \cite{GL12}.)
-In the cusp neighborhoods, we replace the form with the standard cusp ones and use this to estimate the growth of the cocycles.
-We use the exponential decreasing of a component of the differential form.
-Using this and the $3$-manifold theory, we show that properly embedded disks and parabolic regions in $\Lspace$ meet the inverse images of compact submanifolds in the Margulis space-time in compact subsets and find fundamental domains.
-Also, we obtain some information in Theorem \ref{thm:axes} on the axes of the isometries extending those of \cite{GL12}.
-Since there are many proper affine actions of discrete groups, we hope that our method can generalize to these spaces, providing many points of view.
-(See Smilga \cite{Smilga2018} and \cite{Smilga2016} for example.)
+In the cusp neighborhoods, we replace the $1$-form with the standard cusp $1$-form and use this to estimate the growth of the cocycles.
+We use the exponential decreasing of a component of the differential form along the geodesic flows.
+Then we use estimates of the integration of the standard cusp $1$-forms \newch{ in Section \ref{sub:transvector}}.

-We later plan to prove that the immediate deformability of the Margulis space-time with parabolics to ones without parabolics.
-This requires the work of Goldman, Labourie, Margulis, and Minsky \cite{GLMM12p}.